-In FY 2016, more than 86,000 parole and mandatory supervision offenders were under active supervision by approximately 1,435 district parole officers.
+In FY 2017, more than 85,700 parole and mandatory supervision offenders were under active supervision by approximately 1,422 district parole officers.
 Offenders must report to parole officers and comply with release conditions established by the Board of Pardons and Paroles.
 Violations can result in increased supervision, arrest or re-incarceration.
-Officers also supervise offenders transferred to Texas from other states and from the Texas Juvenile Justice Department.
+Officers also supervise offenders transferred to Texas from other states through the Interstate Compact and from the Texas Juvenile Justice Department.

-Region Directors in Dallas, Houston, Lubbock, San Antonio and Tyler manage 67 district parole offices across the state.
-Officers monitor an offender's compliance with conditions of release and society's laws, applying supervision strategies based on an assessment of each offender's risks and needs.
+Region directors in Dallas, Houston, Lubbock, San Antonio and Tyler manage 67 district parole offices across the state.
+Officers monitor an offender's compliance with conditions of release and Texas law, applying supervision strategies based on an assessment of each offender's risks and needs.